Portsmouth, Virginia: American Revolution and early United States

 In 1767, Andrew Sprowle, a shipbuilder, founded the Gosport Shipyard adjacent to Portsmouth.
 The Gosport Shipyard at Portsmouth was owned by the Commonwealth of Virginia after the American Revolutionary War and was sold to the new United States federal government.
 In 1779, Portsmouth was sacked by British forces during the Revolutionary War.

-Following the Revolutionary War, George Washington invited Marquis de Lafayette to visit the United States.
+Following the Revolutionary War, James Monroe invited Marquis de Lafayette to visit the United States.
 Lafayette accepted, and was celebrated with parades and balls all around the country.
 In October 1824, Lafayette visited the town, stopping to have tea at Hill House.
 In 1836, the town of Portsmouth was incorporated.